Skip to main content

 In order to access the First Home Savings Account, account holders must have entered into an agreement to purchase a home.
 Alternatively, the funds can be transferred into an RRSP at any time, without tax penalty.
 Overall, the account can be kept open for 15 years, or until you purchase your first home (it must be closed within the year of entering into an agreement of purchase and sale).

-Though the First Home Savings Account came into effect as of April 1, 2023, it is not yet widely available from all of Canada’s financial institutions.
+The First Home Savings Account came into effect as of April 1, 2023, and is now widely available at all of Canada’s federally regulated financial institutions.
 You can learn more about the First Home Savings Account on our blog and in this informative video on our YouTube channel.

 RRSP Home Buyers' Plan